-- i) Interest and/or installment of principal remain overdue for a period of more than 90 days in respect of a Term Loan, - ii) The account remains 'out of order' for a period of more than 90 days as indicated hereunder, in respect of an Overdraft/Cash Credit (OD/CC), - iii) The bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted, - iv) The installment of principal or interest thereon remains overdue for two crop seasons for short duration crops, - v) The installment of principal or interest thereon remains overdue for one crop season for long duration crops, - vi) The amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitization transaction undertaken in terms of guidelines on securitization dated February 1, 2006. - vii) In respect of derivative transactions, the overdue receivables representing positive mark-to market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment.
+- i) Interest and/or installment of principal remain overdue for a period of more than 90 days in respect of a Term Loan, - ii) The account remains 'out of order' as indicated below, in respect of an Overdraft/Cash Credit (OD/CC), - iii) The bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted, - iv) The installment of principal or interest thereon remains overdue for two crop seasons for short duration crops, - v) The installment of principal or interest thereon remains overdue for one crop season for long duration crops, - vi) The amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitization transaction undertaken in terms of guidelines on securitization dated February 1, 2006. - vii) In respect of derivative transactions, the overdue receivables representing positive mark-to market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment.

-Out of Order: - An account should be treated as 'out of order' if the outstanding balance remains continuously in excess of the sanctioned limit/drawing power.
-In cases where the outstanding balance in the principal operating account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on the date of Balance Sheet or credits are not enough to cover the interest debited during the same period, these accounts should be treated as 'out of order'.
+Out of Order: - An OD/CC account should be treated as 'out of order' if the outstanding balance in the account remains continuously in excess of the sanctioned limit/drawing power for 90 days, or the outstanding balance in the OD/CC account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days, or the outstanding balance in the OD/CC account is less than the sanctioned limit/drawing power but credits are not enough to cover the interest debited during the previous 90 days period..